Our young members should always be learning and developing through the activities they do in guiding

 Learn in groups

-- Offer team activities that develop leadership skills, such as team challenges, wide games and role play.
+- Offer unit meeting activities that develop leadership skills, such as team challenges, wide games and role play.

 - Have an evening of girls teaching skills to each other.